nazwhale/snake-workshop/README.md

-# 🐍Snake workshop
+# 🐍 Snake workshop

 ### Vibes!

-1. The idea is to have everyone having something to show off by the end
+1. The idea is for everyone to have something to show off and play with
 2. That means no-one will be left behind
+3. The way we're not going to leave people behind is that everyone's going to be unblocking each other in Slack.
+If you're stuck, post a sentence or a screenshot and everyone else will help to unblock you.
+The aim of this is to try to get everyone to be self-sufficient.
-3. We'll gloss over some things and generalize a bit.
+4. We'll gloss over some things and generalise a bit.
 Some of the code could be neatened up with some clever tricks, but we'll leave those alone for now.
 This might feel a bit frustrating for some, but it's just too overwhelming to try and learn everything all at once.
-For now we'll have to let some magic be magic and focus on the essentials.
-You'll be able to dig deeper after.
+For now we'll have to let some magic be magic and focus on the essentials ✨
-4. The way we're not going to leave people behind is that everyone's going to be unblocking each other in Slack.
-If you're stuck, post a sentence or a screenshot and everyone else will help to unblock you.
-The aim of this is to try to get everyone to be self-sufficient.
-5. 🐍

 ### Stuff we'll encounter!